Acupuncture points and meridians

 These eight 8 meridians are different to the standard twelve organ meridians in that they are considered to be storage vessels or reservoirs of energy.

 The Governing Vessel, located in the spine, corresponds to Sushumna the main channel through which flows Kundalini, a primary energy which evolves in the center of the spinal cord from the sacrum to the top of the head, and which passes through the centers of energy (Chakras).
-Kundalini Yoga is a yogic technique which aims at the awakening of self-awareness by controlling the energy.
+Hatha Yoga aims at the awakening of self-awareness by controlling the energy.